ADVANTICS/documentation/charge-controllers/ADM-CS-SPCC/ssh-10base-t1s.md

 ## SSH From Linux

 There is no need to install any driver on Linux.
-Just connect the controller to your computer using the 10base-T1S interface and ping the controller using its mDNS hostname.
+Just connect the controller to your computer using the 10base-T1S usb interface and ping the controller using its mDNS hostname.
 You can find it [here](charge-controllers/advantics_os/connecting.md).
 It should work without further action.